 A: Catch cans are an air/oil separator that does not actively drain the collected oil back into the engine.
 Most catch cans require you to drain the contents out manually.
 While acceptable on some engines that produce little oil in the CCVS, the Subaru engine is not this type of engine.
 By nature, a turbocharged boxer engine will produce significantly more oil in the CCVS than other engines of similar displacement.

-*Please note that IAG recommends the STREET SERIES AOS for ALL cars running E85 or high-ethanol fuel blends.
+*Please note that IAG recommends the STREET SERIES AOS for ALL cars under 600 WHP running E85 or high-ethanol fuel blends.
 When tuning E85, ethanol vapors tend to stay in the crankcase, which ultimately results in the oil becoming diluted and requiring extremely frequent oil changes.
 Pulling vacuum via the Street Series recirculating design to the inlet is ideal for ethanol tuned vehicles, and will allow the ethanol to be removed from the crankcase and burnt off as part of the combustion process.
+When running greater than 600 WHP on E85 IAG recommends the COMPETITION SERIES AOS and 1500-2000 mile, or every race event, oil change intervals.
+Please note that the COMPETITION SERIES AOS at any power level will require a custom tune.

 PDF Instructions for 2015-16 WRX IAG Performance Version 2 Air Oil Separator